Benjamin Boateng-Owusu

 Creative Production

 Co-founded Owari Kids, an experimental children's media startup reaching 700k+ views.
-Explored character development and content formats while testing new production models.
-Produced music videos and short films.
+Content production for both inhouse and external clients.

 Applying autonomous vehicle sensor expertise to create playful installations.
 Exploring how radar, lidar, and camera systems can generate surprise and delight rather than just solve for safety.